-In the B2B world, content is king, and video marketing makes a strong case to distinguish itself as the king of it all.
+In the B2B world, content is king.
+Video marketing makes a strong case to distinguish itself as the king of it all.
 Effective video marketing has benefits that can dwarf even the most well-constructed and curated infographics, blog posts, e-books, and podcasts.
-If you’re thinking about trying to make video marketing work better for your B2B company, there are a few things it is important to know about this unique and omnipresent type of media.
+If you’re thinking about trying to make video marketing work better for your B2B company, there are a few things you should know.

 Build a Comprehensive Marketing Strategy That Converts.

 Though any digital strategy requires an investment of resources, a video marketing plan in the B2B space requires important considerations that will affect the planning, creation and eventual sharing of content that is created with your target audience.
 Determining a goal for any B2B video should be decided well before formulating any of the actual content.
 These goals do not necessarily have to be overly complex.
 Many of the questions your marketing team should be asking can be answered in a relatively straightforward manner.